cooleydw494/codemonkeys/README.md

 monk export
 ```

 The export process will also create a `.env-backup` file that contains your current .env file. `.env-backup` is in the default .gitignore, and is not included in the export.
-Please also verify that you are not committing your exports if you have sensitive information outside of your .env file, such as in the `monkey-manifest.yaml` (*however, you should not do that*).
+Please also verify that you are not committing your exports if you have sensitive information outside your .env file, such as in the `monkey-manifest.yaml` (*please don't do that actually*).

 ## Directory Overview 📁